TESTgroup-BNL/LeafGasExchange/vignettes/Simulation_of_leaf_conductance.md

 ```

 ![plot of chunk unnamed-chunk-7](Simulation_of_leaf_conductance_files/unnamed-chunk-7-1.png)

-The same figure is now performed for the transpirated water:
+The transpiration is also an output of the f.A function:

 ```r